For landlords

 Renters' Rights Act 2025: what landlords in England need to do

-The Renters' Rights Act 2025 is the biggest change to renting in England in a generation.
-If you let a property, it changes how tenancies work, how you can end them, and how you are expected to keep records.
-Here is a plain-English summary of what is changing and what it means for your day-to-day admin.
-Some measures commence in stages, so always check the current position on GOV.UK for the dates that apply to you.
+The Renters' Rights Act 2025 is the biggest change to renting in England in a generation, and the main tenancy changes are now in force: they took effect on 1 May 2026.
+If you let a property, the Act has changed how tenancies work, how you can end them, and how you are expected to keep records.
+Here is a plain-English summary of what has changed, what is still to come, and what it means for your day-to-day admin.
+A few measures are still being commenced, so if you are reading this after July 2026, confirm the current position on GOV.UK for the dates that apply to you.

 The end of Section 21